JKTKops/grape1-programs/secd/BYTECODE.md

 stack object above the saved pointer). `locals[1]` refers to the next argument from the right, etc. If the function has arity `A`, then `locals[A]` is the first value pushed after the function began executing.
-There is also an array of global objects, whose size is specified in the bytecode header.
-It can have up to 2^16 items, which is hopefully excessive.
 The behavior of saving stack pointers and the use of `locals` may change in future versions.
 The current version enables fast-as-possible implementations of some combinators by simply manipulating the stack they are given and